configcat/terraform-provider-configcat/docs/data-sources/products.md

 # configcat_products Resource

-Use this data source to access information about an existing Product.
+Use this data source to access information about existing Products.

 ## Example Usage